The Search Query Journey| Hitchhikers Platform

 Step Three: Algorithm does some heavy-lifting and evaluating

 Based on the settings in the Search Configuration and the relevant data, the algorithm produces a set of results, if they exist, for each vertical search.
-For Knowledge Graph verticals, Answers has a predefined index of entities and attributes based on the rules provided in the Search Configuration.
-For Third Party Verticals, Answers calls their respective search endpoints using any of the business logic or access information specified in the Search Configuration.
+For Knowledge Graph verticals, Search has a predefined index of entities and attributes based on the rules provided in the Search Configuration.
+For Third Party Verticals, Search calls the respective search endpoints using any of the business logic or access information specified in the Search Configuration.

-Step Four: Algorithm aggregates the results and sends them via the Answers API
+Step Four: Algorithm aggregates the results and sends them via the Search API

 The frontend combines: